 Once you have your DIY facial serum made, you will want to apply it after washing your face, and before applying your moisturizer.

 I always like to give it a gentle shake before using to make sure everything is mixed.

 - Wash your face with your all natural cleanser of choice.

 - Add a few drops of the facial serum to your clean hands and smooth gently over your face and neck.
 Take care not to rub too hard as this is not good for your skin.
 Be sure to do this right away after washing your face while it is still damp.

 - Gently apply your all natural facial moisturizer once the Serum has had time to soak in.

 Have fun making your own DIY facial serum, and experiment to see what works best for your skin.
 You may find that certain essential oils work better than others.

 I would love to hear how you made your own serum and what works for you!
 Leave a comment on this post and let me know!
-Feel free to ask any questions you have and I'm happy to help.

 Why doTERRA and not something from Amazon or Walmart?

 Did you know that most essential oils at drugstores are synthetic fragrance only?
 And did you know that most oils on Amazon, even doTERRA, are adulterated (tampered with and diluted with coconut oil), and can't be trusted?